Skip to main content

 Once you're in the Check-in form builder, name your Check-in and give it a cover photo and description.
 This information will be visible to both your managers and trainees so provide as much context as possible.

-From there, you'll be able to build your form using two different question types:
+From there, you'll be able to build your form by creating steps.
+There are 6 step types:

 • Yes/No